dmaccormac/treelaunch/README.md

 ## Icons
 Custom icons can be added to *Group* and *Item* objects in the Tree.
 TreeLaunch comes with four default icons included in the program installation folder:

 - folder.png
 - computer.png
 - tool.png
 - website.png

 These PNG icons are size 16 x 16.
-You can add your own icons as needed using the *<Icon>* tag and the path to your own custom icons.
+You can add your own icons as needed using the *Icon* attribute and the path to your own custom icons.

 # Notes
+- The LogFile feature is experimental.
+It is known to currently have issues with Google Chrome.